You can use USCIS FOIA request form G-639 to get I-140 information.

 If the primary I-140 beneficiary has the EAD, then the Alien number can be found on EAD card mentioned as USCIS#.

-Documents required for G-639 form FOIA request
+Documents required for G-639 form

 Is form G-639 required to be Notarized?

+We recommend getting notary on G-639 to prove your identity and faster processing.
 In-fact, you should sign the form in front of NOTARY.

 Is PERM ETA number same as i140 A number?